-Ads in Google Search are geotargeted based on IP address.
+- Ads in Google Search are geotargeted based on IP address.
 Every device connected to the Internet has a unique IP address assigned by the organization connecting the device to the network.
 Normally you don't see your IP address (a set of four numbers, from 0 to 255, separated by periods; e.g., 136.167.2.220).
 But the range of IP addresses "owned" by major organizations and Internet service providers (ISPs) is public knowledge.
-In many cases it's possible to make an accurate guess as to where a computer, laptop, or mobile phone is located simply by cross-referencing a device's current IP address with this public list.
+In many cases it's possible to make an accurate guess as to where a computer, laptop, or mobile phone is located simply by cross-referencing a device's current IP address with this public list. - For example, it's known that all devices connected to the Boston College network contain IP addresses starting with the numbers 136.167.
+If a search engine detects a query coming from an IP address that begins with those two numbers, it can be fairly certain that the person using that device is in the greater Boston area.

-- 21. Identifying a user's physical location (sometimes called geolocation) for the purpose of delivering tailored ads or other content. - 22.
+- 20. Identifying a user's physical location (sometimes called geolocation) for the purpose of delivering tailored ads or other content. - 21.
 A value used to identify a device that is connected to the Internet.
 IP addresses are usually expressed as four numbers (from 0 to 255), separated by periods.